Leonie0912/MLOps-project-real-estate/README.md

 #### DVF dataset

-This project started our with this dataset : *Demande de Valeurs Foncières (DVF)* from [data.gouv.fr website] (https://www.data.gouv.fr/datasets/demandes-de-valeurs-foncieres).
+This project started out with this dataset : *Demande de Valeurs Foncières (DVF)* from [data.gouv.fr website] (https://www.data.gouv.fr/datasets/demandes-de-valeurs-foncieres).
 This dataset is the record of all real estate transactions that happened in France in 2024.

 It is large and messy, so it's important that we start this by cleaning the data.